LeadSuite

 Vague requirements

 PM asks were directional, not defined.
-'Make it easier to use' was the brief.
-I used the audit findings as a foundation, then facilitated team discussions to translate directional asks into specific, buildable decisions.
+I used the audit findings as a foundation, then facilitated team discussions to translate broad concerns into specific decisions about navigation, hierarchy, and product structure.

 Person Profile